DEShawResearch/msys/doc/source/mae.rst

    rule, must be the same in all blocks.
 If the rule is left blank, rules in prior blocks takes precedence.

+Note that the mapping of atoms to ct block is preserved.

 Ct-level attributes
 -------------------